SoFi student loan refinancing review

 Benefits of SoFi Student Loan Refinancing

 - Member perks.
-As a member, you can enjoy an additional 0.125% rate discount on an additional loan product, customer service seven days a week, career strategy services, invites to SoFi events, and more.
+As a member, you can enjoy an additional 0.125% rate discount on an additional loan product, customer service seven days a week, career strategy services, invitations to SoFi events and more.

 - Unemployment protection.
-If you unexpectedly lose you job, SoFi can pause your loan payments for 3 month periods, and a total of 12 months.
+If you lose you job, SoFi can pause your loan payments for 3-month periods for a total of 12 months.

 - Career support.
-SoFi provides career coaches that can help you advance in your job, build a personal brand, negotiate a salary, and more.
+SoFi provides career coaches that can help you advance in your job, build a personal brand and negotiate your salary.

 - Wealth advisors.
-You can also take advantage of SoFi’s wealth advisors to help make sense of finances and investments.
+You can take advantage of SoFi’s wealth advisors to help make sense of finances and investments.

 - Perks for referral.
 If you refer a friend to SoFi, you may be able to get a check of $300 for each person you refer.

 - No hidden fees.
 You don’t have to worry about application fees, origination fees or prepayment penalties.

 What to watch out for

 - You’ll lose federal benefits.
-While refinancing your federal loans could potentially make repayments easier or even lower your rates, you’ll lose key federal benefits like forgiveness program and more flexible repayment options.
+While refinancing your federal loans could potentially make monthly payments easier or even lower your rates, you’ll lose key federal benefits like forgiveness program and flexible repayment options.

 - No cosigner release.
-If you want to apply with a cosigner now and take them off your loan later, you’ll have to refinance your student loan again, which can take a while and land you with a less favorable deal.
+If you want to apply with a cosigner now and take them off your loan later, you’ll have to refinance your student loan again.

 - Only considers individual income.
-SoFi doesn’t consider your household income when you apply, so you might have a difficult time qualifying if you’re a stay-at-home parent or otherwise rely on a partner for financial support unless you apply with a cosigner.
+SoFi doesn’t consider your household income when you apply, so you might have a difficult time qualifying if you’re a stay-at-home parent or otherwise rely on a partner for financial support.